 The Salumeria Roscioli menu is also great for travelers with allergies.
-It’s marked by icons and inclusive of most food allergies, making it ideal for those nervous about the language barrier.
+It’s marked by icons and is inclusive of most food allergies.
+This makes it ideal for those nervous about the language barrier.

 You can visit Rimessa Roscioli at Via del Conservatorio, 58, 00186 Roma RM, Italy.

 To learn even more about local Roman food and culture, sign up for this fantastic, 3.5-hour walking tour through Campo de Fiori, the Jewish Ghetto, and Trastevere.